 Michelle Gross was the first to testify after Harrington had finished.
 She noted that every county in Minnesota has a mobile mental health crisis team, and that of the thousands of 911 phone calls every year regarding emotionally disturbed persons (EDPs), “only a few involved a weapon or danger.”
 She recommended that calls regarding EDPs be deflected “by way of dispatch triage directly to those teams, and only in situations where there is a weapon or potential violence should there be a police response.”

-Toshira Garraway, whose fiancé Justin Teigen was killed by St. Paul police in 2010, was the next to testify.
+Toshira Garraway, whose fiancé Justin Teigen was found dead after an encounter with St. Paul police in 2009, was the next to testify.
 She spoke about officers’ fear of individuals they consider threatening, saying, “What happened to Justin, and if you’ve all seen the pictures, was clearly a hate crime.”
 Garraway’s primary recommendation is that the statute of limitations on wrongful death be removed; currently the limit is three years, so even though there is compelling evidence about Justin’s death, which happened ten years ago, Garraway and their son do not qualify for compensation from the crime victims justice unit.

 Her second recommendation was that investigations into police-involved deadly incidents be performed by an organization other than the BCA, explaining, “there’s substantial evidence that proves and shows that the St. Paul Police murdered my son’s father and the BCA helped cover it up.”